Adopting Flexibility in Global Mobility

 IN THIS SECTION

 A successful global mobility programme needs to work well for both the assignees and the company.
-But implementing an effective expatriate policy that is both flexible and defined enough to serve as the foundation for any mobility scenario is a challenge, even for the most evolved global mobility programs.
+But implementing an effective expatriate policy that is both flexible and defined enough to serve as the foundation for any mobility scenario is a challenge, even for the most evolved global mobility programmes.

 In reality, developing flexible international mobility policies continues to be a challenge for mobility teams.